-The 2024 Dean’s Scholars Cycle is now open!
+The 2025 Dean’s Scholars Cycle is open

 The Dean’s Scholars program supports outstanding MD-only individuals committed to a career as a physician-scientist.
 This program alleviates the scholar’s financial stress and provides them with mentorship, institutional support, and the protected time necessary to generate data and publications.
 At the end of the support period Scholars will be competitive for NIH K08 and related awards and be on the path to a successful career.